vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 ## Setting up the cluster

 Go to EMR and "Create Cluster".
 Go to "Advanced Options".
 In "software configuration" choose release 6.0.0 plus check "Hadoop", "Hive", "Hue", "Zepplin" and "Spark".
 Choose "next".
 In "Hardware" choose 4 x core nodes.
 Choose servers with at least 16GB memory.
+The disk size needs to be as big or bigger than the AMI image (e.g. >=8G).

 For my test I used the following config:
 ** Executors: tried both 4 and 14 servers